Jjeje007/syuppod/README.md

 > SYnc UPdate POrtage

 Syuppo is a python3 daemon (syuppod) / client (syuppoc) which automate sync and calculate how many packages to update for gentoo portage manager.
-Syuppod is intend to be run as service using /etc/init.d/.
-Since git commit id 5b75f3f5b1eac2954be4380bc03d8871f5c2e2fb, it run as an unprivileged system user (syuppod) and use sudo to gain root access (only for sync).
+Syuppod is intend to be run as service using /etc/init.d/ and it run as an unprivileged system user (syuppod) and use sudo to gain root access (only for sync).

 Syuppod uses dbus to expose informations to user space tools and syuppoc can retrieve informations